Maikuolan/SFS-Mass-IP-Checker/README.md

 A stand-alone script for checking IP addresses en-masse against the __[Stop Forum Spam](http://www.stopforumspam.com/)__ database.

 ### How to install:
-To install the SFS Mass IP Checker, all you need to do is upload it to a server somewhere (preferably a server you own or control), and then request the "SFS-Mass-IP-Checker.php" file from your browser.
+To install the SFS Mass IP Checker, all you need to do is upload it to a server somewhere (preferably a server you own and/or control), and then request the "SFS-Mass-IP-Checker.php" file from your browser.
 It's as simple as that. :-)

 ### Support/Assistance:
 - For support or assistance relating specifically to the SFS Mass IP Checker, please use the [Issues](https://github.com/Maikuolan/SFS-Mass-IP-Checker/issues) page of this repository.
 - For support or assistance relating to [Stop Forum Spam](http://www.stopforumspam.com/) (but not relating specifically to the SFS Mass IP Checker), please use the [Stop Forum Spam Forum](http://www.stopforumspam.com/forum/).
-- For support or assistance relating neither to the SFS Mass IP Checker nor to Stop Forum Spam, please seek the appropriate avenue of support and/or assistance for your needs (neither SFS nor myself may necessarily be capable of assistance with unrelated issues/problems).
+- For support or assistance relating neither to the SFS Mass IP Checker nor to Stop Forum Spam, please seek the appropriate avenue of support and/or assistance for your needs (neither SFS nor myself may necessarily be capable of assisting with unrelated issues/problems).

 #### *Legal/Licensing:*
 - *[MIT License](https://opensource.org/licenses/MIT).*